 What the industry hasn’t figured out yet is how to engage the new market in a model that reflects it’s overall makeup.
 There is still too much generalization in some respects.
 For example, we see marketing concepts taht work for Brittany Spears teenagers being applied to the Frank Sinatra generation.
 The fact is, they are different sub-markets that respond to different stimuli.
 Until they understand this and work with large cross sections of the market in a manner that is appropriate, they may not get back to where they were.
 In fact, I might suggest they will never get back there because as a strictly business model there is a large difference between the purely entertainment oriented population they appeal to and the more artistic or socially oriented groups.
 I don’t believe the two are as closely inter-related as has been believed in the past.

 And when you start looking at the other factors: removing scarcity, making the truely scarce more valuable, increasing the overall artistic ownership for the creator that works with his / her audience, the re-invention of the community, the need for the creator to be more engaged in the act of building their community, etc. piracy pales by comparison.

-eBook Piracy by SndChaser, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+eBook Piracy by SndChaser is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.